Shoemaking: Industrial era

-Shoemaking became more commercialized in the mid-18th century, as it expanded as a cottage industry.
+Shoemaking became more commercialized in the mid-18th century, as it expanded as a cottage industry, typically organized around a central manufactory and subcontracted laborers organized into a putting-out system.
 Large warehouses began to stock footwear in warehouses, made by many small manufacturers from the area.

 Until the 19th century, shoemaking was a traditional handicraft, but by the century's end, the process had been almost completely mechanized, with production occurring in large factories.
-Despite the obvious economic gains of mass-production, the factory system produced shoes without the individual differentiation that the traditional shoemaker was able to provide.
+Despite the obvious economic gains of mass production, the factory system produced shoes without the individual differentiation that the traditional shoemaker was able to provide.

 The first steps towards mechanisation were taken during the Napoleonic Wars by the engineer, Marc Brunel.
 He developed machinery for the mass-production of boots for the soldiers of the British Army.
 In 1812 he devised a scheme for making nailed-boot-making machinery that automatically fastened soles to uppers by means of metallic pins or nails.
 With the support of the Duke of York, the shoes were manufactured, and, due to their strength, cheapness, and durability, were introduced for the use of the army.
 In the same year, the use of screws and staples was patented by Richard Woodman.
 Brunel's system was described by Sir Richard Phillips as a visitor to his factory in Battersea as follows:

-"In another building I was shown his manufactory of shoes, which, like the other, is full of ingenuity, and, in regard to subdivision of labour, brings this fabric on a level with the oft-admired manufactory of pins.
-Every step in it is effected by the most elegant and precise machinery; while, as each operation is performed by one hand, so each shoe passes through twenty-five hands, who complete from the hide, as supplied by the currier, a hundred pairs of strong and well-finished shoes per day.
-All the details are performed by the ingenious application of the mechanic powers; and all the parts are characterised by precision, uniformity, and accuracy.
-As each man performs but one step in the process, which implies no knowledge of what is done by those who go before or follow him, so the persons employed are not shoemakers, but wounded soldiers, who are able to learn their respective duties in a few hours.
-The contract at which these shoes are delivered to Government is 6s.
-6d. per pair, being at least 2s. less than what was paid previously for an unequal and cobbled article."